How to Multisend Crypto

 Connect to your web3 wallet

-To begin the process of multisending your tokens, you will first need to connect to a web3 enabled wallet.
+To begin the process of multisending your cryptocurrency, you will first need to connect to a web3 enabled wallet.
 We recommend using Metamask for both mobile and computer, though any web3 wallet should suffice.
 You will also need to ensure that your wallet contains the crypto you intend to multisend and enough to cover the cost of tx/service fees.

 Select the crypto asset to multisend